Samarth-Sharma-G/Deep-Learning-CMPE-258/Deep_Learning_with_Low_Code_Libraries/readme.md

   - Audio
   - Table QA

-3) Keras-NLP for:
+## 3) Keras-NLP for:

+   Used bert_tiny_en_uncased through out for easier comparision of performance on our Sentiment dataset:

-  - Inference with a pre-trained classifier
+  - Inference with a pre-trained classifier: - bert_tiny_en_uncased_sst2 - 81.2% (really good without any training/finetuning)
-  - Fine-tuning a pre-trained backbone
+  - Fine-tuning a pre-trained backbone - bert_tiny_en_uncased - 87% (after being finetuned for 6 epochs, some good progress)
-  - Fine-tuning with user-controlled preprocessing
+  - Fine-tuning with user-controlled preprocessing - Used bert_large_en_uncased for preprocessing and then finetuned bert_tiny_en_uncased - 88.5% (Preprocessing matters a lot to take that last leap.)
-  - Fine-tuning custom modes
+  - Fine-tuning custom model - 73.5% (this is actually a decent performance given the custom model had 5% training parameters in comparision to bert_tiny_en_uncased, and about the same training time.)

+    Performance:
+    - bert_tiny_en_uncased_sst2 - 81.2% (Note: amazing p)

-4) User Keras-CV for various vision tasks
+## 4) User Keras-CV for various vision tasks

   - Inference with a pre-trained classifier: Detecting a Lion
   - Fine-tuning a pre-trained backbone: Fintuned efficientnetv2_b0_imagenet to classify cells into Malaria infected or not.